 When someone has been diagnosed with a progressive lung disease, noting symptoms, treatment problems and other concerns can be helpful.
 Writing about challenges and their emotional effects can help a person feel as though they’re taking control and overcoming the sense of powerlessness that illness can bring.

 Writing about concrete things can have the curious effect of bringing out more difficult, existential themes.
 The words that flow can begin with frustrations or physical discomfort and naturally progress into deeper thoughts on mortality, relationships and what’s important in life.
 Therapeutic writing isn’t only effective for the big things.
 Writing for oneself only can also soothe the minor irritations that conspire to ruin our mood and our outlook on life.

 If you have a degenerative lung disease, we urge you to seek help for any emotional distress such a diagnosis may cause.
-As for the physical realities of from chronic lung disease, there is hope in adult stem cell therapy from the Lung Institute.
+As for the physical realities of from chronic lung disease, there is hope in adult cellular therapy from the Lung Institute.